Yeshivas Ner Yisroel

 The yeshiva is an all-male Lithuanian (Litvish)-style Talmudic academy and is politically affiliated with Agudath Israel of America.
-The yeshiva is composed of three departments: The Mechina for high school students (Mesivta Bochurim), the Yeshiva for post high school students (Beis Medrash Bochurim), and the Kollel for married students (yungerleit—literally translated as "young men").
+The yeshiva is composed of three departments: The Mechina for high school students (Mesivta Bochurim), the yeshiva for post high school students (Beis Medrash Bochurim), and the Kollel for married students (yungerleit—literally translated as "young men").
 The graduates of Ner Yisroel are known for their dedication to Torah study and communal leadership.

 In 2000, The New York Times described Ner Yisroel as being "unusual in that it has always allowed students access to secular, professional education."
-However, this takes place off-premises, as university-accredited night-courses.
+This takes place off-premises, as university-accredited night-courses, with the participation of some students.

 Although "Ner Israel's mission statement makes clear its priority is religious studies," the yeshiva's alumni have been estimated as 50% rabbis and religious-school teachers, and 50% as professionals: bankers, accountants, physicians, attorneys, psychologists, etc.